Promotion and Tenure Guidelines

 C. Service to students (includes for example):

-- Contributing to student welfare through service on the student-faculty committees or as adviser to student organization, and the like.
+- Contributing to student welfare through service on the student-faculty committees or as advisor to student organization, and the like.

 D. Service to the Community (includes for example):